abdullah-al-masud/blackjack_game/README.md

 Clone the repository
 install dependencies
-Go to the folder blackjack_game using "cd" command in command line. write python blackjack.py in command line and enjoy the game.
+Go to the folder blackjack_game using "cd" command in command line. write "python blackjack.py" in command line and enjoy the game.
 ```

 ### Game features: